ClementTsang/bottom/.github/ISSUE_TEMPLATE/bug_report.md

 ## How can we reproduce this?

 Provide detailed steps on _how_ to reproduce your problem, to the best of your ability.
-Be as detailed as possible, and include config files or flags if relevant.
+Be as detailed as possible.
+Include config files or flags if relevant.
 If maintainers cannot reproduce the bug, it will be very hard to fix it.

 ## What is the actual behaviour?

 What is the _actual_ result of the given steps?
 Be detailed.
-Please include screenshots if the issue is a visual one.
+Please include screenshots if relevant and possible.

 ## What is the expected behaviour?